 Planting Grass and Shrubbery

 Plants, bigger or smaller, provide nutrition to the soil.
 More importantly, they keep it fertile, holding the earth together with the roots to prevent erosion.
 Besides, they don’t only serve a practical purpose in the yard.
-You can create many differences in your garden by covering the bare soil with grass and or shrubs.
+You can create many differences in your garden by covering the bare soil with grass and shrubs.

 Accordingly, you can plant flowers or decorative weeds as well.
 You can go even be creative with it by making topiaries.
 Therefore, it serves a decorative purpose too.